SAP/spartacus-docs/_pages/dev/routes/external-routes.md

 **Almost**, because those patterns take into account also the URL part with the site context, like. `/electronics/en/USD/...` (see docs of the [Context Configuration]({{ site.baseurl }}{% link _pages/dev/context-configuration.md %}).

-Here are two examples (assuming that URL starts with configured 3 segments of the site context):
+Here are two examples (assuming that URL starts with configured three segments of the site context):

 1. Let only the *homepage*, *cart* and *product details pages* be rendered in SPA, but all other URLs should be loaded from the backend: